Principles and Techniques of Motivational Interviewing

 The four principles guiding the practice include expressing empathy, supporting self-efficacy, rolling with resistance, and developing discrepancy.
 These principles can be established using the following techniques: Use of open-ended questions, affirmations, reflections, and summaries (OARS).

-By expressing empathy, a provider shows they understand and accept the patient’s situation.
-The provider can establish empathy by asking open-ended questions to gather data, reflecting back what he or she hears, and summarizing his or her understanding.
+By expressing empathy, a clinician shows they understand and accept the patient’s situation.
+The clinician can establish empathy by asking open-ended questions to gather data, reflecting back what he or she hears, and summarizing his or her understanding.
 Self-efficacy can be established by providing affirmations that highlight a patient’s strengths.
-The provider should develop discrepancy by pointing out how the patient’s behavior is not congruent with his or her beliefs or values.
+The clinician should develop discrepancy by pointing out how the patient’s behavior is not congruent with his or her beliefs or values.
 For instance, a patient with problematic drinking may identify as a hard worker with a desire to return to work.
-A provider could develop discrepancy by pointing out how difficult it may be to obtain and maintain a job while continuing to drink.
-Finally, the provider should avoid confrontation or argument, a process known as rolling with resistance, to maintain a productive collaboration.39
+A clinician could develop discrepancy by pointing out how difficult it may be to obtain and maintain a job while continuing to drink.
+Finally, the clinician should avoid confrontation or argument, a process known as rolling with resistance, to maintain a productive collaboration.39

 Stages of Change